saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-routes-views-forms-partials-step3.md

 In the previous lessons we created `Artist` and `Song` models and relationships.
 Up to this point we did all of our work in `rails c`.
 Let's add some views so our users can interact with our site.

 Up to this point in our Muse app, we've worked with the **Model** or data layer.
 Now we're gonna add some **Controllers** and **Views** to complete the **MVC** convention.

-### Set-up

-Make sure to `cd` into your Muse App directory.
-Some starter code is [here](https://github.com/marcwright/muse-wdir) if you want to clone.
-Be sure to pull the `song-model` branch.
-That's the starting point for this lesson.

 <br>